Flach (submarine): History

 The Flach was built in 1866 at the request of the Chilean government, by Karl Flach, a German engineer and immigrant.
 It was the fifth submarine built in the world and, along with a second submarine, was intended to defend the port of Valparaiso against attack by the Spanish navy during the Chincha Islands War.
 (The second vessel, built by Gustavo Heyermann, sank on its maiden voyage.)

 Loss

-On 3 May 1866, after several days of successful testing, Karl Flach, his son, and nine other Chilean and German crewmen boarded the submarine for another test run.
+On 3 May 1866, after several days of successful testing, Karl Flach, his 16-year-old son, and nine other Chilean and German crewmen boarded the submarine for another test run.
 During the test, the submarine sank for unknown reasons; it is now thought to lie at a depth of about 50 meters (164 feet) within the bay of Valparaiso.
 The Flach was located two days after the sinking by seamen from the English frigate HMS Leander, and a diver named John Wallace was able to see and draw the wreck, which was buried nose-down in the bay's sediment.